Spectra of large random trees: Introduction

 The key algebraic element of our proof of convergence of the spectral distributions is the set of interlacing inequalities between the eigenvalues of a Hermitian matrix and the eigenvalues of one of its principal sub-matrices.
 The interlacing inequalities allow us to break a large tree up into a forest of smaller trees by deleting a small proportion of edges and conclude that the spectral distribution of the tree is close to that of the forest which, in turn, is a convex combination of the spectral distributions of its component sub-trees.
 If the decomposition into a forest is done appropriately, then the resulting sub-trees are ``locally defined'' in a sense that allows probability fringe convergence to be brought to bear to show that the spectral distribution of the forest converges.

 We note that interlacing has found other applications in algebraic graph theory \cite{MR2106034, MR1673001, MR1344588}.

-Another interesting technical aspect of our work is that the {\em method of moments}, one of the most commonly used tools in random matrix theory, fails for some natural ensembles because, as we observe in Subsection~\ref{subsec:conv_spec_dist}, expected values of moments of the spectral distribution go to infinity.
+Another interesting technical aspect of our work is that the {\em method of moments}, one of the most commonly used tools in random matrix theory, fails for some natural ensembles because, as we observe in Remark~\ref{rem:moment_div}, expected values of moments of the spectral distribution go to infinity.

 While our method for showing that the spectral distribution converges is quite general, it does not provide any sort of characterization of the limiting distribution.
 In Section~\ref{S:comb_example} we look at an extremely simple random tree that is obtained by taking the tree consisting of a path of $n$ points and independently connecting an edge to each point with equal probability, so that the resulting tree resembles a comb with some of its teeth missing.
 Our probability fringe convergence methodology does not apply immediately to this ensemble of random trees, but a straightforward modification of it does.
-We compute the asymptotic moments of the spectral distribution for this ensemble and show that even in this simple case the answer is rather intricate, indicating that we should perhaps not expect simple characterizations of the limit for more complex models.
+We investigate the asymptotic moments of the spectral distribution for this ensemble and show that even in this simple case closed form expressions appear to be rather elusive, indicating that we should perhaps not expect simple characterizations of the limiting spectral distribution for more complex models.

 Quite closely related to our results for the spectral distribution is the recent work \cite{bordenave}, where similar local weak convergence techniques are combined with Stieltjes transform methods to prove various limiting results for families of random graphs.